sinanovicanes/cfx-anes-gates/README.md

 [Preview](https://www.youtube.com/watch?v=oCpvvmFc7fA)

-# How To Add Gates
+# How to add gates?

-You can add as many gates you want from `cfx-anes-gates/config/client/config.lua`.
+You can add as many gates you want from `cfx-anes-gates/config/client.lua`.

 - Make sure you're adding a correct door model.
 E.g. prop_sec_barier_02a looks like a door but it doesn't function as a door, instead prop_sec_barrier_ld_02a is a door.
 - You can get all the locations by model using [CodeWalker](https://github.com/dexyfex/CodeWalker).